peachtree-devs/peachstagram/README.md

+# Peachstagram

+Instagram clone built in VueJS.

+Codebase is going to be part of online course for vuejs.

 Based on the tutorial here - [Original Article](https://medium.com/fullstackio/tutorial-build-an-instagram-clone-with-vue-js-and-cssgram-24a9f3de0408) by [@djirdehh](https://github.com/djirdehh)

-# Peachstagram

-A simple version of the instagram frontend built in Vue

 ## Project setup